-A public right of way (PROW), is a 'highway' that can be used by the public at all times.
-Highways can be:
+A public right of way (PRoW), like a road, is a highway that can be used by the public at all times.

 Footpaths are for: